Editor's note: This post has been updated in June 2026.

 Test everything, in context

 Previews and summaries don’t always match what you built in your ESP.
-Inbox Monster’s preview tools can show you how Apple and Gmail actually display your emails.
+Inbox Monster’s preview tools can show you how AI tools actually display your emails.
 Use that intel to A/B test copy placement, schema markup and design balance.
 The more you test, the more you’ll understand what AI is likely to surface and how to work with it instead of fighting it.

 Don’t Let AI Rewrite Your Story